EPA Mold Remediation Guide: The Standard Your Insurer Should Follow

 About This Guide

-The information in this article is based on the U.S. Environmental Protection Agency's “Mold Remediation in Schools and Commercial Buildings” (EPA 402-K-01-001), originally published in 2001 and revised in 2008.
+The information in this article is based on the U.S. Environmental Protection Agency's “Mold Remediation in Schools and Commercial Buildings” (EPA 402-K-01-001), originally published in 2001 and reprinted in September 2008.
 The guide was developed by the EPA's Office of Air and Radiation, Indoor Environments Division.

-Although the title references schools and commercial buildings, the EPA states that the guidelines are applicable to other building types, including residential properties.
+Although the title references schools and commercial buildings, the EPA explicitly states that the guidelines are “applicable to other building types,” including residential properties.
 The guide is the most widely cited reference document for mold remediation standards in the United States and is freely available from the EPA's website.
+For the broader framework on how water damage drives category and class classification — the upstream issue that produces most mold claims — see our companion article on water damage categories and classes.

 This article is for informational purposes only and does not constitute legal advice.
 Insurance policies and applicable law vary by state and by policy form.
 Consult with a licensed professional regarding your specific situation.